-Over the past few months and years Facebook has changed a lot.
+Over the past few months and years, Facebook has changed a lot.
 Businesses have invested in building up their ‘fans’ which are now ‘likes’.
-Popular Facebook ‘polls’ are now ‘questions’ and highly engaging competitions which used to be free to run on Facebook are now…well technically they are illegal on Facebook alone.
+Popular Facebook ‘polls’ are now ‘questions’ and the highly engaging Facebook competition which used to be free to run is now… well, technically illegal on Facebook alone.

 With many companies investing heavily into this viral social media marketing channel, its important to keep up-to-date with these changes.
 It’s also important to understand these changes so that your ROI for your Facebook activity is accurate and in line with what this channel can actually deliver for your business.

 So before you start planning your Facebook competitions make sure you observe the rules which have recently changed.
 Here is a link Facebook’s official guidelines…

 Competitions are an excellent way of fostering new audiences on social media channels and indeed on your own website.
 They provide you with an exciting way to broadcast messages about your brand and products to a large number of potential new customers, so to help you get up to speed on what you need to know about Facebook competitions, we’ve put together a list of rules that you need to be aware of…

 First Rule: You can not run competitions directly on Facebook

 That’s right – whereas you used to be able to run your competitions through Facebook directly and this would cost you nothing – this is now banned.
 You are not allowed to run competitions directly through Facebook.

 So, how do you run competitions on Facebook?
 Well, you need to use a competitions application which you will need to pay for.